ClonyPDF home

 Shadows, background, expression, glassesRejectedRejected

 Online portals in the US, UK and India run automatic checks at the moment of upload, so digital rejections are usually instant.
 Printed photos submitted by post or in person may not be checked until processing, which is why a bad print can quietly delay an application.
 Passport Photo Maker exports both a print sheet and a portal-ready digital file so the technical specs are correct either way.
+If your file is over a portal's limit, see compress to 240 KB or reduce file size; to hit a minimum pixel size, see resize to 600x600. iPhone users saving HEIC should convert first with the HEIC to JPEG guide.

 Recent Changes to Passport Photo Rules